AYJF/SGP4-SDP4/README.md

 I work on this project in my free time because I have my personal life and job.

 - Provide more examples
+- look angle from an Earth ground site (Azimuth and elevation)
 - Solar position